-Through a most generous grant from the Andrew W. Mellon Foundation in honor of President Reveley’s long-term excellent leadership on the Mellon board of directors, the university is able to establish the W. Taylor Reveley III Interdisciplinary Fellows.
+Funded through a generous grant from the Andrew W. Mellon Foundation in honor of President Emeritus W. Taylor Reveley III’s leadership on the Mellon board of directors, the Reveley Fellows program creates an abiding and renewing mechanism of structure and support for interdisciplinary work at William & Mary.
 Its goal is to stimulate intellectual creativity across the campus by facilitating faculty commitment to interdisciplinary teaching and research, taking greater advantage of our existing intellectual resources in novel combinations.

 Faculty selected will serve as Reveley Faculty Fellows for a three-year period, during which time each Fellow will receive a modest stipend ($4,000/year), collaboratively develop a new course in the first year and teach it in the second and third.

-The current Fellows will gather occasionally to share their work with each other and they will also participate annually in a meeting with a larger group of past Reveley Faculty Fellows and the broader campus community.
+Fellows will gather periodically to share their work with each other and the broader campus community.

 The application period for the next cohort of Reveley fellows is now open.
 Application packets are due to to Margaret Morrison, [[mjmorrison]], by Friday, February 7, 2020.